jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 Large refactorings can be quite challenging, especially when the transitions from one step to the next are not very obvious.
 To stay on track and maintain a general sense of direction, I'll typically sketch a path in the code.
 When doing TDD, I use tests to do these sketches.

 Luckily, in this case there weren't that many steps needed to refactor the code to a fluent interface.
-It was enough to imagine the end state and use comments to remind me of my final destination, so I didn't wander off track as I slowly worked my way toward it.
+It was enough to imagine the end state and use comments to guide me to the final destination and keep me from wandering off track as I slowly worked my way toward it.

 Listing 2 below shows the comments I added to guide my refactoring journey.